 Most people can tolerate small doses of kratom along with alcohol.
 If you’re ready to learn how use kratom to free yourself from the ravages of alcohol addiction, then read on.

-Step 1: Order Kratom and Alcohol Support
+Step 1: Order Kratom and Calm Support

 On the Top Extracts website, select Red Bali and/or White Borneo, and any other strain you’d like to try.

-A small package of kratom from Top Extracts and one bottle of Alcohol Support will be all you need to get started.
+A small package of kratom from Top Extracts and one bottle of Calm Support will be all you need to get started.
 Use trial and error to determine which type of kratom works best for your symptoms.

 Step 2: Write Down A Drinking Tapering Schedule